The Wasserstein Proximal Gradient Algorithm: The Forward Backward Euler scheme

 This scheme can be seen as a proximal gradient algorithm over the Wasserstein space to minimize the composite function $\cG = \cE_F + \cH$.

-\begin{remark} The FB scheme can be implemented since there exist subroutines to compute JKOs as well documented in the optimal transport and PDE literature (see the review of different strategies in \cite{santambrogio2017euclidean}).
-The situation is similar to proximal splitting algorithms in optimization, where algorithms rely on the computation of the proximity operator.
-Moreover, many proximity operators admit a close form\footnote{see www.proximity-operator.net} or efficient subroutines.
-Therefore, for some simple regularizer $\cH$, one can hope to be able to compute $\jko_{\gamma \cH}$.
+\begin{remark} To our knowledge, the two cases where $\jko_{\gamma \cH}$ can be computed in closed form are the case where $\cH(\mu) = \int R d\mu$ and $R$ is a proximable function~\footnote{\textit{i.e.}, $R$ is a lower semi-continuous proper convex function whose proximity operator has a closed form}, see \cite{bowles2015weak}; and the case where $\cH$ is the negative entropy and $F$ is quadratic, see~\cite[Example 8]{wibisono2018sampling} and Section~\ref{sec:num}.
+However, there exist subroutines to compute JKOs of generic functionals, as well documented in the optimal transport and PDE literature (see the review of different strategies in \cite{santambrogio2017euclidean}).
+The implementation of the FB scheme relies on these subroutines, similarly to proximal splitting algorithms in optimization that rely on subroutines to compute the proximity operator.
+Moreover, as several proximity operators admit a close form\footnote{see www.proximity-operator.net} one can hope to be able to compute $\jko_{\gamma \cH}$ for simple functionals $\cH$.

 For instance, when $\cH$ is the negative entropy (defined by $\cH(\mu)= \int \log\left(\mu(x)\right)d\mu(x)$ if $\mu \ll Leb$ with density $\mu$ and $\cH(\mu) \eqdef +\infty$ else), we conjecture that a technique similar to~\cite{genevay2016stochastic} can be applied.
-For this particular functional, the JKO is known in closed form in the Gaussian case \cite{wibisono2018sampling}.
+Again, for this particular functional, the JKO is known in closed form in the Gaussian case \cite[Example 8]{wibisono2018sampling}.
 Other works of interest for the proposed FB scheme have investigated efficient methods to implement the JKO of a generic functional with respect to the entropy-regularized Wasserstein distance \cite{peyre2015entropic}. \end{remark} In the next section, we study the non asymptotic properties of the FB scheme.